What is Contract Costing?

 Q5.
 Which costing is a variant of job costing?

 Answer -Contract costing is a variant of job costing.
-Both contract costing and job costing are used to determine the costs of specific projects or products.
-But contract costing is typically used for construction projects, while job costing is more commonly used for manufacturing projects or services that are performed to customer’s specifications.
+Contract and job costing determine the costs of specific projects or products.
+But contract costing is typically used for construction projects, while job costing is more commonly used for manufacturing projects or services performed to the customer’s specifications.

 Recommended Articles